sandipkulat18/USA-Housing-Price/README.md

 model that sheds light on the intricate relationship between various factors and home prices.

 - [🔗 Data Cleaning](https://github.com/sandipkulat18/USA-Housing-Price/blob/main/Data%20Cleaning%20.ipynb): Details on data cleaning and preprocessing.
-- [🔗 EDA_and_Feature_Engineering& model](https://github.com/sandipkulat18/USA-Housing-Price/blob/main/EDA%20analysis%20%26%20model_training.ipynb): Information about data relations and distributions.
+- [🔗 EDA_and_Feature_Engineering& model training ](https://github.com/sandipkulat18/USA-Housing-Price/blob/main/EDA%20analysis%20%26%20model_training.ipynb): Information about data relations and distributions.

 Feel free to explore each section for a deeper understanding of the project.